TPP SM Curriculum

 The TPP curriculum was designed for completion over the course of two years.
 Thesis research and writing must count for at least 24 units of the student’s final-year course load.
 This requirement makes graduating in less than two years very difficult, unless a student has already started thesis research through an MIT program that might be applicable to TPP.

-Thesis work normally spreads over two semesters.
-The student prepares a thesis proposal in the first semester, submitting it for review by the TPP Thesis Committee no later than the start of the student’s final semester at MIT, during which the student does the intensive work on the thesis.
+The majority of thesis work typically spans the two semesters of a student’s final year.
+The student prepares a thesis proposal in the first semester, submitting it for review by the TPP Thesis Committee no later than the start of the student’s final semester at MIT, during which the student does intensive work on their thesis.

 Complete degree requirement information can be found through the MIT Course Bulletin.